-The following example uses cpulimit, running in the background, to limit the usage of CPU by the sshd process to 25%.
-The -p is the process ID. -e is the executable program file name, and -l is the CPU limit percentage.
-The option -b is for running the cpulimit program in the background to free up the terminal.
+This example, use the cpulimit to limit the usage of sshd process CPU limit percentage to 25% in background.
+The -p is the process ID.
+The -e switch take the executable program file name.
+The -l is the CPU limit percentage.
+The option, -b, to run cpulimit in the background, freeing up the terminal.